RADICAL NOTES

 67. The "Literature" Radical: 文

-Although literature is often quite complicated, that's not true of the "literature" radical, 文.
+Although literature is often quite complex, that's not true of the "literature" radical, 文.
 That is, this four-stroke radical barely has enough presence in the Joyo set to pose any complications.

 On Duty and Off